python/cpython/Doc/library/ipaddress.rst

 Interface objects
 -----------------

-Interface objects are hashable, so they can be used as keys in dictionaries.
+Interface objects are :term:`hashable`, so they can be used as keys in dictionaries.

 .. class:: IPv4Interface(address)